lmco/mcf/CONTRIBUTING.md

 custom ESLint plugin for MBEE is in the works, and further documentation on defining rules in this custom plugin will be added when it is released.

-For code to be merged in, it **must** successfully pass the linter without an errors or warnings.
+For code to be merged in, it **must** successfully pass the linter without any errors or warnings.
 To run the linter, run the command `node mbee lint` from the root MBEE directory.

 #### Tests
-All code contributed to the MBEE code base **must** pass every unit tests.
+All code contributed to the MBEE code base **must** pass every unit test.
 Tests are written using the [Mocha](https://mochajs.org/) framework, and take advantage of [Chai](https://www.chaijs.com/) for easier assertions in the tests.
 As MBEE tries to follow a test-driven development work-flow, it is expected that